What are bonds?

 Coupon rate (or just coupon) is the annual interest rate paid to investors as compensation for the loan.
-Coupon payments typically are made semiannually unless otherwise stated.
+Coupon payments are generally made semi-annually unless otherwise stated.
 For example, a 4% coupon bond will pay 2% twice a year based on the par value of the bond.
+Many investors depend on this predictable income.
 Learn more about types of income.

 Maturity is the term of the bond’s life.
 Bonds range in maturity from three months to 100 years.
 On the maturity date, the bond's face value is repaid to the investor and the interest payments stop.